Federated k-Core Decomposition: A Secure Distributed Approach: Our Technical Implementation

 \begin{example} In \myfig~\ref{fig:result}, we show an example of calculating the distribution of the core numbers.
 After core decomposition, we observe that the vertices have core numbers and different labels, $A, B$ and $C$.
 We want to release the number of vertices with the label and $B$ and the core number $1$, which is shown in the right table $B1$ with $3$.

 Using the BFS tree shown in \myfig~\ref{fig:bfs-tree}, the root $a$ sends the message $m_1$ to notify all vertices.
 The leaf vertices, $b,c,f$ and $k$, will first reply the message $m_2$ to their parent vertices, $a,d$ and $j$.
-This process repeats until the root $a$ receives all the messages $m_2$ from its children, $b$ and $d$, where $b$ has counter $0$ and $d$ has counter as $3$.
+This process repeats until the root $a$ receives all the messages $m_2$ from its children, $b$ and $d$, where $b$ has counter $0$ and $d$ has counter $3$.
 Therefore, we obtain the final counter $3$ for $B1$ as the result.

-During this process, we can see that $n_{(B,1)}$ in $m_2$ are encrypted by HE.
-Thus, only the root vertex $a$ can acquire the corresponding values and all other vertices only can perform the calculation without knowing the values. \end{example}
+During this process, we can see that $n_{(B,1)}$ in $m_2$ is encrypted by HE.
+Thus, only the root vertex $a$ can acquire the corresponding values, and all other vertices can only perform the calculation without knowing the values. \end{example}

-\paragraph{Privacy Security Analysis} For the entire process, the root vertex is selected arbitrarily and any vertex can be the root, which is not centralized.
-Besides the root $r$, each vertex $u$ performs the add operation on the number of vertices with ${E_{\pub}(n_{(\lb, k)})}$ for his children, but $u$ does not know the specific value due to encryption.
+\paragraph{Privacy Security Analysis} For the entire process, the root vertex is selected arbitrarily, and any vertex can be the root, which is not centralized.
+In addition to the root $r$, each vertex $u$ performs the add operation on the number of vertices with ${E_{\pub}(n_{(\lb, k)})}$ for his children, but $u$ does not know the specific value due to encryption.
 In addition, $u$ does not know if it is counted or not in $n_{(\lb, k)}$, since $u.(\lb,k)$ is encrypted for comparison.
 Therefore, $u$ only knows whether the calculation of the core number distribution is executed or not.
 But $u$ does not know which root vertex $r$ launches this calculation and which pair of labels and core numbers $(\lb, k)$ is counted.
 Only the root $r$ has the private key for decryption and can get the final result of $n_{(\lb, k)}$, so that all the other vertices cannot know such a result.

 \paragraph{Message Complexities} When releasing one result for one pair given a label and a core number, since the BFS tree has $n-1$ edges, the total number of messages is $\mathcal W = O(2(n-1)) = O(n)$.
 The depth is the longest chain in the graph, denoted as $\mathcal D = O(D)$.